Chilam Balam: Scholarship

 An excellent overview and discussion of the syncretism involved is to be found in the introduction to the Bricker and Miram edition of the Book of Chilam Balam of Kaua.
 A detailed analysis and interpretation of the main mythological and ritualistic texts with a view to their syncretic origins is given by Knowlton (2010).

 In popular culture

 The Books of Chilam Balam are referenced in The Falling Woman by Pat Murphy as source material for the description of sacrifices at Chichén Itzá.

 A poem from the Chilam Balam is prominently featured in a short story by the U.S.-born writer Lucia Berlin, who spent many years living and traveling in Latin America, including Chile and Mexico.
 The poem gives Berlin's story its title.
 Here is the poem: "Toda Luna, todo año,/ Todo día, todo viento/ Camina y pasa también./ También toda sangre llega/ Al lugar de su quietud."
-The Spanish is probably a translation from the Mayan.
+The Spanish is a translation from the Mayan by Antonio Mediz Bolio.
 The story's heroine translates the poem as follows: "Every moon, every year/ Every day, every breeze/ Goes along, and passes away./ And thus all blood arrives/ To its own quiet place."

+A brief excerpt from Chilam Balam is used as a prelude to Chapter 3 of the Cuban novel "The Lost Steps" by Alejo Carpentier (1953).